lalcastroantony/DocC/README.md

 ## Why commenting is must?

 The time we spend reading the code is over 10x more than writing it.
-This article explains Why do ne need to use Documentation?
+This article explains Why do ne need to use Documentation.

 ## Overview